pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"catching-non-exception"+OR+"E0712")

 ### [E1003](#E1003) (bad-super-call)<a name="E1003"></a>
-Bad first argument %r given to super()
+Bad first argument %r given to super().

 Used when another argument than the current class is given as first argument of the super builtin.

 **:x: Incorrect code**